"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 On the same settings page, scroll down a bit to locate the conditional logic feature.
 Check the box next to it, and define your settings.

-Select the option that says “Show this field if Multiple Item is Enter Amount”.
+Select the option that says, “Show this field if Multiple Item is Enter Amount.”

 Now, you’re done with customizing your WPForms Donation form.
-The next step is to set up the payment options to collect donations on your website.
+The next step is to set up payment options to collect donations on your website.

 Step 5: Payment Integrations